-The group contributes to teaching statistics to undergraduates in medicine and postgraduates in public health and other specialities.
-We have strong links with the Biomedical Research Centre (BRC) at King’s, Research Design Service (RDS) London, and the King’s Clinical Trials Unit (KCTU) and form one of the two main statistical groups affiliated to the KCTU.
+The group contributes to teaching statistics to undergraduates in medicine and postgraduates in public health and other specialities in the Faculty of Life Sciences & Medicine FoLSM.
+All the team are part of the Clinical Trials Unit (KCTU) FoLSM Hub led by Prof. Abdel Douiri and form one of the three main statistical groups affiliated to the KCTU.

 - Mr Bola Coker – Senior Data Manager